 Delegations will find attached the synthesis report prepared by the Presidency, summarising the discussions and the main political messages of the different Council formations in relation to the Annual Growth Survey, in the framework of the European Semester.
 The report together with the ECOFIN and EPSCO Council conclusions, will be submitted to the Spring European Council on 24/25 March 2011, which is expected to give guidance to the Member States for the finalisation of their Stability and Convergence Programmes and National Reform Programmes in April.
-This report is accompanied by a Commission report (see Annex) on the bilateral discussions with Member States carried out during February and March.
 The Hungarian Presidency's aim is to close the first European Semester by the time of the European Council in June 2011.